kogo59/The_Central_Caucasus_and_Bashan/chapters/03_Chapter.md

 to have settled, within a square mile, the position of the Temple of Diana, and seemed quite confident of turning it up sooner or later.

-Our second excursion was to Manissa (Magnesia ad SipyJum), a fine Turkish town built on a steep slope at the base of the splendid erags of Mount Sipylus.
+Our second excursion was to Manissa (Magnesia ad Sipyum), a fine Turkish town built on a steep slope at the base of the splendid erags of Mount Sipylus.
 We drove on several miles, in a Turkish cart, to see the statue called Niobe, a rude figure, probably of Egyptian origin, carved on the face of a cliff.
 On the